📝 Purchasing, suppliers & strategy · ⏱️ 3 min read

 Keep all payment receipts and delivery slips.
 CSA payments are ordinary business expenses, just like other ingredients.

-For bookkeeping: First book the upfront payment as inventory/prepaid costs.
-Only book as a purchase when you actually receive and use the ingredients.
+For bookkeeping: First book upfront payments as inventory/prepaid costs.
+Only book as purchases when you actually receive and use ingredients.

-A system like KitchenNmbrs helps you track your actual cost price, even with varying deliveries like CSA boxes.
+Tools like KitchenNmbrs help track actual cost prices, even with varying deliveries like CSA boxes.

 How do you calculate the purchase price of crowdfunding/CSA ingredients?